Request your free Security Rating Snapshot to find the gaps in your security program and how you compare to others in your industry.

 Consider your vendor as an employee.
 As managers know, a paycheck does not always buy exceptional work.
 However, if an employee understands why they’ve been assigned a certain task and is invested in the success of the department and the business, they might just go above and beyond.

 Using this way of thinking, you might consider these frequent data-driven conversations to be analogous to employee performance reviews.
 Enough information should be shared to help the employee get invested in the business’s initiatives.
-In addition, good work should be rewarded, weaknesses should be identified, and remediation plans should be put in place.
+In addition, good work should be rewarded, weaknesses should be identified, and cyber risk remediation plans should be put in place.

 How can you Encourage Vendors to Change?